Mabruk Oil Operations .... Announcement (Pre-qualification Invitation)

-Mabruk Oil Operations (hereinafter referred to as the MOO) invites interested local and international companies (or their representatives), that are specialized and competent in providing ANCHOR, HANDLING AND TOWING SUPPLY BOATS (AHTS & AHT or AHTS) CHARTER SERVICE to participate in Pre-qualification process.
+Mabruk Oil Operations (hereinafter referred to as the MOO) invites interested local and international companies (or their representatives), that are specialized and competent in providing ANCHOR, HANDLING AND TOWING SUPPLY BOATS (AHTS & AHT) CHARTER SERVICE to participate in Pre-qualification process.

 The participant should have the required technical and financial resources and submit to MOO their completed Pre-qualification documents in accordance with the provisions included in this announcement and detailed in the pre-qualification questionnaire for evaluation.